 - Relax each and every part of your body slowly before sleeping

-A Nature Published Study shows that mindfulness practices like regular breathing and movement help students feel less stressed.
+A study by Pérez-Jorge et al., (2025) shows that mindfulness practices like regular breathing and movement help students feel less stressed.

 4. Learn the Art of Saying “No” and Setting Boundaries

-College can get crazily busy with too many classes, events, and people asking for your time.
+College can get crazily busy with too many classes, events and people asking for your time.
 But you do not have to do everything.
-Because saying “yes” to everything and committing to everything only leads to self-abandonment disguised as opportunity.
+Saying “yes” to everything and committing to everything only leads to self-abandonment disguised as opportunity.

 Set clear limits: